 In terms of mounting positions, there are two different options:

-- Vertical fire dampers
+• Vertical fire dampers

-- Horizontal fire dampers
+• Horizontal fire dampers

-Vertical fire dampers rely on the force of gravity to close in the event of a fire and are typically installed in a vertical plane, such as a wall.
+Vertical dampers rely on the force of gravity to close in the event of a fire and are typically installed in a vertical plane, such as a wall.
 When the fusible link is heated to its melting point, the blades depend on gravitational force to drop shut, which is why vertical fire dampers can only be mounted vertically in the wall.

-As a backdraft damper, vertical fire dampers will operate with horizontal airflow – air that is moving either left or right – while a horizontal fire damper for backdrafts is required if you are dealing with vertical airflow or air that is moving upwards only.
+As a backdraft damper, vertical dampers will operate with horizontal airflow – air that is moving either left or right – while a horizontal damper for backdrafts is required if you are dealing with vertical airflow or air that is moving upwards only.

 Fire Damper Testing

-Fire Dampers and Building Code
+Building Code

-- International Building Code
+• International Building Code

-- National Fire Protection Association
+• National Fire Protection Association

 What Is the International Building Code?

 The International Building Code (IBC) applies to all buildings with the exception of townhouses up to three stories and detached one- and two-family homes.
-Chapter seven deals with fire and smoke protection features, specifically the requirements for fire-resistance-related construction.
+Chapter Seven deals with fire and smoke protection features, specifically the requirements for fire-resistance-related construction.
 These requirements cover how walls, horizontal assemblies, structural members, and partitions are constructed and how the openings in these structures are constructed to protect against fire damage.
-Chapter seven covers the details of fire damper size as well as vertical fire dampers and horizontal fire dampers.
+Chapter Seven covers the details of fire damper size as well as vertical fire dampers and horizontal fire dampers.

-- NFPA 80
+• NFPA 80

-- NFPA 101
+• NFPA 101

-- NFPA 5000
+• NFPA 5000

-- NFPA 90A
+• NFPA 90A

 NFPA 80 is considered to be the standard for fire doors and other opening protectives.
 Complying with NFPA 80 can be the difference between life and death when it comes to protecting occupant lives.
-Following the requirements outlined in the standard will help ensure the proper selection, installation, maintenance, inspection, and testing of your horizontal and vertical fire dampers.
+Following the requirements outlined in the standard will help ensure the proper selection, installation, maintenance, inspection, and testing of your fire dampers.

 NFPA 101: Life Safety Code details the “minimum building design, construction, operation, and maintenance requirements necessary to protect building occupants from danger caused by fire, smoke, and toxic fumes.”
 The code is considered the most comprehensive for safety in new and existing buildings.
 It can be used in addition to local building codes or for areas that haven’t adopted codes covering vertical and horizontal fire dampers.